migHosh/n8n-automation-JMercado/README.md

 This project is an automated email-security workflow built in n8n, combining local AI, cloud AI, an AI Agent, and a Gemini image generator to create a fully styled phishing-assessment report, complete with a 2010s Swag-Era meme.

 Features:
+  Dashboard - vibe-coded using AI-assisted development, allowing rapid iteration of layout, styling, and user experience.

   Webhook Email Intake – Receives sender, subject, headers, and body.

   Local AI (Ollama) – Classifies phishing risk as LOW / MEDIUM / HIGH.